 Maria Mitchell is best remembered for discovering a comet using a telescope in 1847, an achievement that garnered her a gold medal from the King of Denmark.
 Mitchell is usually cited as the first professional female astronomer in the United States.

 Mitchell's work in astronomy began in her childhood.
 By age 12, she had helped her father calculate the exact position of their house by using a solar eclipse.
 Only two years later, she rated ship chronometers for professionals; chronometers were instruments that measured time in challenging conditions involving motion or local weather variations.

 Mitchell's 1847 discovery of a comet came on the roof of the bank where her family lived, and where her father was the head cashier.
-She worked at the Nantucket Atheneum as a librarian between 1836 and 1856, resigning that post to focus on travel and astronomy studies.
+She worked at the Nantucket Atheneum as a librarian between 1836 and 1856, resigning from that post to focus on travel and astronomy studies.
 By 1865, she was an astronomy professor at Vassar College.

-Other notable career achievements include working for the U.S. federal government on an ephemeris of Venus, founding the Association for the Advancement of Woman, and becoming the first woman member of the American Academy of Arts and Sciences, among others.
+Other notable career achievements include working for the U.S. federal government on an ephemeris of Venus, founding the Association for the Advancement of Women, and becoming the first woman member of the American Academy of Arts and Sciences, among others.